 This information can be found, and has been sourced from the Bracknell Forest Council website

 The council is entitled to ask for contributions to any support given to people.
-We implement a Fairer Contributions policy that provides a fair assessment of how much you will need to contribute to costs.
+A Fairer Contributions policy provides a fair assessment of how much you will need to contribute to costs.
 This policy is designed so that people know up front how much they will need to contribute.

 There is a different policy for fees for residential and nursing care.

-Some of our services do not require you to make a contribution.
+Some services do not require you to make a contribution.
 These are:

 - Assessment, support planning, care management and Intermediate Care